 I never had any problems with Michael at anytime during the shooting of the picture, because he knew the same thing about me — that all I cared about was trying to make the best possible film.
 I really enjoy looking back at the making of The Deer Hunter.
 It’s possible that some people can criticize certain scenes, and maybe there are things that could have been better, but I guarantee you that we did the best we could under the circumstances.

-This article originally appeared in American Cinematographer, October, 1978.
+This article originally appeared in AC, October, 1978.
 The text appears as it was originally published.
 Some images may be additional or alternate.

 The Deer Hunter was selected as one of the ASC 100 Milestone Films in Cinematography of the 20th Century.